 John Pavlik studies and writes about the impact of technology on journalism, media, and society.
-He is the author of several books on journalism and more than 100 journal articles and book chapters.
-He recently completed a two-year project funded by UNESCO on curriculum reform in journalism and mass communication in Iraqi higher education.
+He is the author or editor of more than a dozen books and more than 100 journal articles and book chapters.
+His books include Disruption and Digital Journalism, published in 2021 by Routledge, Journalism in the Age of Virtual Reality, published in 2019 by Columbia University Press.
+His work includes a completed two-year project funded by UNESCO on curriculum reform in journalism and mass communication in Iraqi higher education.
 Pavlik was the Inaugural Fulbright Distinguished Chair in Media Studies at the Academy of Fine Arts, Vienna, Austria (2008).
 He was the Inaugural Shaw Foundation Visiting Professor of Media Technology at the School of Communication Studies, Nanyang Technological University, Singapore (2000).
 From 1995-2002 he was professor and executive director of the Center for New Media in the Columbia University Graduate School of Journalism.
 From 1988-1994 he was Associate Director for Research and Technology Studies at the Freedom Forum Media Studies Center at Columbia University.
+He is a former contributor to CNN Interactive.
 He is a faculty affiliate of the Columbia Institute for Tele-Information.
-His book, "Masterful Stories: Lessons from Golden Age Radio," is forthcoming from Routledge Press.
-He is lead principal investigator for a three-year grant from the Qatar National Research Fund (QNRF) awarded May 2014, “Content Innovation Strategies for Mobile Media in Qatar.”
+He is the lead principal investigator for a three-year grant from the Qatar National Research Fund (QNRF) awarded in 2019, “Assessing Qatari Emerging Media Engagement.”

 Centers, Labs, Working Groups, and Clusters